Why is this Important?

 (think before use)

-Reducing current usage or optimizing the number of materials used means minimizing the amount of waste generation e.g. using handkerchiefs instead of tissue paper.
+Reducing current usage or optimizing the number of materials used means minimizing the amount of waste generation, e.g., using handkerchiefs instead of tissue paper.
+Action plans to reduce waste generation are continuously developed and implemented, focusing on optimizing resource usage and minimizing waste at every stage of operations.

 Reuse